 Due to these events or conditions, at the date of the financial statements, this matter indicates the existence of a material uncertainty about the Entity's ability to continue as a going concern.

-Our opinion has not been modified in relation to this matter.
+Our opinion is not modified in respect of this matter.

 Paragraphs of emphasis